 Transparency of data usage in machine learning systems allows organizations to know where their data are stored, how their data are used in machine learning models, and if their data are combined with other data sets.
 Currently, once data are sent to a third-party vendor, healthcare organizations do not have visibility into what is done with the data.
 Better transparency ensures that healthcare data is protected and used only as intended.

-The adoption of machine learning solutions in healthcare will continue in 2020, along with new policy guidelines for AI/ML in healthcare.
+The adoption of machine learning solutions in healthcare will continue into the future, along with new policy guidelines for AI/ML in healthcare.
 In April 2019, the FDA released a discussion paper titled Proposed Regulatory Framework for Modification to Artificial Intelligence/Machine Learning (AI/ML) – Based Software as Medical Device (SAMD)1, which identifies the tension between AI/ML software and regulatory agencies.
 AI/ML software continually learns, evolves, and improves at a rapid pace while regulatory agencies seek to control the environment and understand the implications of the technology before the technology impacts patient care.

 Dept. of Health & Human Servs., U.S. Food & Drug Admin., Proposed Regulatory Framework for Modification to Artificial Intelligence/Machine Learning (AI/ML) – Based Software as Medical Device (SaMD), Discussion Paper and Request for Feedback (Apr.
 2019), https://www.fda.gov/media/122535/download.